WebAssembly/WASI/proposals/random/README.md

 this API is designed with the belief that it's better for implementations to respond to the problem, rather than to pass the responsibility on to applications.

-### Should there be a separate "insecure" random API?

-It's a good question.
-I haven't ruled it out, but I'd like to learn more about use cases where it would be meaningfully better than just using the regular random API for everything.
-In particular, I'm interested in not just the application, but also the settings in which the application would be used where this would be relevant.

 ### What should happen on host platforms with weak or broken randomness APIs?